dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 These different forms represent different kinds of numbers: integers, ratios, and floating point.
 Lisp also supports complex numbers, which have their own notation and which I'll discuss in Chapter 10.

 As some of these examples suggest, you can notate the same number in many ways.
-But regardless of how you write them, all rationals--integers and ratios--are represented internally in "simplified" form.
+But regardless of how you write them, all rationals -- integers and ratios -- are represented internally in "simplified" form.
 In other words, the objects that represent -2/8 or 246/2 aren't distinct from the objects that represent -1/4 and 123.
 Similarly, 1.0 and 1.0e0 are just different ways of writing the same number.
 On the other hand, 1.0, 1.0d0, and 1 can all denote different objects because the different floating-point representations and integers are different types.
 We'll save the details about the characteristics of different kinds of numbers for Chapter 10.

 Strings literals, as you saw in the previous chapter, are enclosed in double quotes.
 Within a string a backslash (\) escapes the next character, causing it to be included in the string regardless of what it is.
 The only two characters that must be escaped within a string are double quotes and the backslash itself.
 All other characters can be included in a string literal without escaping, regardless of their meaning outside a string.
 Some example string literals are as follows: